Homegear/Homegear-Doc/Homegear-HomeMaticWired/source/configuration.rst

 homematicwired.conf
 ********************
+To use HomeMatic Wired devices, first install the homegear module, ``sudo apt-get install homegear-homematicwired``

 The configuration file for the HomeMatic Wired module, ``homematicwired.conf``, can be found in Homegear's family configuration directory (default: /etc/homegear/families).
 In this file you can configure the communication modules you want to use.